ktraan/FindYourFit/README.md

 - This application was created using the model-view-controller approach
 - Client side: Vuex, Vuetify, Vuelidate
 - Server side: Express.js routes, Mongoose, Bcrypt,

----

-- **_Note:_** I am currently working on deploying this web application.
-However, this application can still be viewed locally on your computer.

 ## To view this application locally: